icinganalysis/icinganalysis.github.io/content/air jets.md

 Air jets are also of interest for hot gas ice protection.
 While not detailed in these publications, the "piccolo" spray tubes commonly used for wing anti-ice is one, specialized application.
-Also, analyzing the exhaust, and if adjacent structure might get too hot, is another application.
+Also, analyzing the hot air exhaust, and if adjacent structure might get too hot, is another application.

 ## Reviews